Still Performing, But Not Feeling Like Yourself? Anxiety and Burnout in High-Achieving Adults

 In many cases, anxiety exists alongside burnout.

 Burnout develops gradually.
-People may feel emotionally drained or less patient.
+People may experience emotional exhaustion or reduced patience.
 Enjoyment decreases.
 Motivation becomes inconsistent.
-Tasks that once felt manageable begin to feel exhausting.
+Tasks that once felt manageable become exhausting.

 Importantly, burnout does not always involve collapse.
-Many people experiencing burnout are still performing well.
+Many people experiencing burnout continue to perform well.
 The problem is sustainability.

 A Case Example: Kevin*

-For example, let’s take Kevin* who is a married man in his 40s who was preparing to welcome his first child.
+For example, consider Kevin*, a married man in his 40s who was preparing to welcome his first child.
 He came to see me after several years of increasing professional and personal demands.
 He felt tense most days and slept poorly.
 His mind stayed active late into the evening, and he had trouble turning it off.

-Although he was functioning well at work, he felt worn down and less like himself.
+Although he was functioning well at work, he felt worn down and less like his usual self.
 He had considered working with a coach but sensed that something deeper was contributing to his symptoms.
 He wanted help understanding what was happening and how to address it effectively.

 Our work focused on identifying what was maintaining his anxiety and mental exhaustion.
-We examined thinking patterns, expectations, nervous system regulation, and how the structure of his days contributed to feeling constantly overextended.
+We examined thinking patterns, expectations, nervous system regulation, and how the structure of his days contributed to a constant sense of overextension.

-Over time, Kevin reported feeling calmer and more clear headed.
+Over time, Kevin reported feeling calmer and clearer-headed.
 Sleep improved.
 He felt more present at home.
 Work remained demanding, but it no longer felt overwhelming.

 This is often the difference between managing symptoms and addressing underlying patterns.

-People frequently ask what kind of doctor helps with burnout or whether they should see a psychiatrist or a coach.
+People frequently ask which type of doctor can help with burnout or whether they should see a psychiatrist or a coach.

-Coaching can be helpful for skill building and accountability.
+Coaching can be beneficial for skill development and accountability.
 In contrast, when anxiety, chronic stress, sleep disruption, or mental fatigue are present, working with a psychiatrist offers a broader assessment.
+I provide comprehensive treatment that may include goal-focused therapy, medication management, and coaching.

-As a psychiatrist and certified cognitive behavioral therapist, I evaluate both psychological and biological contributors.
+As a psychiatrist and a certified cognitive-behavioral therapist, I evaluate both psychological and biological contributors.
 This includes anxiety, mood, sleep, stress physiology, and thinking patterns.
 When appropriate, medication can be used carefully alongside therapy.

 This integrated approach is especially helpful for adults who feel overwhelmed, unmotivated, or mentally exhausted despite doing many things right.